radius-project/radius/test/perf/infra/README.md

 ## Steps

-1. Ensure that you logged in Azure and select your subscription
+1. Log in to Azure and select your subscription:
     ```bash
     az login
     az account set -s [Subscription Id]
     ```
-1. Create resource group
+1. Create resource group:
     ```bash
-    az group create --location [Region Name] --resource-group [Resource Group Name]
+    az group create --location [Location Name] --resource-group [Resource Group Name]
     ```
+    - **[Location Name]**: Specify the location of the resource group.
+This location will be used as the default location for the resources in the template.
+    - **[Resource Group Name]**: Provide a name for the resource group where the template will be deployed.
-1. Deploy main.bicep
+1. Deploy main.bicep:
     ```bash
-    az deployment group create --resource-group [Resource Group Name] --template-file main.bicep --parameters grafanaAdminObjectId='[Admin Object Id]'
+    az deployment group create --resource-group [Resource Group Name] --template-file main.bicep --parameters prefix='[Resource Prefix]' grafanaAdminObjectId='[Admin Object Id]'
     ```
+    - **[Resource Prefix]**: Set the name prefix for the resources created by the Bicep template.
+For example, if you set **prefix** to `yourname`, an AKS cluster named `yourname-aks` will be created.
-    > **How to find [Admin Object Id]**: You can use Azure AD user or group name as a Grafana Admin.
-To find the object id, search admin user or group name on [AAD Portal Overview search box](https://ms.portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/Overview) and get the object id.
+    - **[Admin Object Id]**: Set the object ID of the Grafana Admin user or group.
+To find the object id, search for the admin user or group name on [AAD Portal Overview search box](https://ms.portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/Overview) and get the object id.

 ## References